JujuAdams/Bulb/docs/22.0_old/README.md

 <p align="center">2D lighting and shadows for GameMaker 2022 LTS by <a href="https://www.jujuadams.com/" target="_blank">Juju Adams</a></p>

 <p align="center"><a href="https://github.com/JujuAdams/Bulb/releases/" target="_blank">Download the .yymps</a></p>
-<p align="center">Talk about Bulb on the <a href="https://discord.gg/8ESK9Z2Y7D" target="_blank">Discord server</a></p>

 ---

 **What platforms does Bulb support?**

-Everything!
+Everything apart from HTML5!
 You might run into edge cases on platforms that I don't regularly test; please [report any bugs](https://github.com/JujuAdams/Bulb/issues) if and when you find them.

 &nbsp;